 - Apply the paint or stain as specified by the manufacturer.

 How long will the paint or stain on my fence last?

-The length of time the paint or stain will last depends on the quality of the material and the harshness of the environment around your fence.
-However, paints and stains on Trex Fencing will last as long or longer than paints or stains on wood.
+The length of time the paint or stain will last depends on the quality of the paint and the harshness of the environment around your fence.
+However, paints and stains on Trex Fencing can last as long or longer than paints or stains on wood.
 Trex Fencing absorbs minimal moisture so the paint or stain will not chip or split to the degree it will on a wood fence.

 How do I clean my painted or stained Trex Fence?

 Review the paint or stain manufacturer’s instructions before cleaning.
 Additionally, read the Trex Fencing Care & Cleaning Guide for general guidelines on cleaning and maintaining your Trex fence.

 Will painting my Trex Fence void the warranty?